 To make things easier, here are the direct links to the main New Zealand banks and the pages where you will find the above information: Co-Operative Bank, Westpac, BNZ, ANZ, Kiwibank and ASB.

 From an Overseas Account, You May Need:

-Details Needed to Transfer Money Between a New Zealand Bank Account to an Overseas Bank Account
+The Details Needed to Transfer Money From a New Zealand Bank Account to an Overseas Bank Account

-You may need to do this before closing your New Zealand bank account or to pay someone overseas.
-Again, there are several methods in doing this as mentioned in this article, but when transferring money online or through a foreign exchange broker, you will need the following details:
+You may need to do this before closing your New Zealand bank account or for paying someone overseas.
+Again, there are several methods for doing this as mentioned in How to Transfer Money to Your New Zealand Bank Account, but when transferring money online or through a foreign exchange broker, you will need the following details:

 - The name of the account holder